The New Dyfi Adventure - 1st July 2023

 What is the best bike for the Dyfi Wild Ride?
 Any modern mountain bike that climbs like a goat and descends like a demon.
 Although these trails are all rideable on a carbon XC hardtail with the saddle up, this really isn’t the recommended set-up for the Dyfi.
 The sections towards the end of the rides really are steep and a dropper-post, or the ability to drop your seatpost is recommended.
 If it’s raining, or has been wet, then then under the trees the mud, roots and rocks demand respect and so quality trail tyres with good mud-shedding qualities are also highly recommended.

-Can I ride a gravel bike?
-No, you really won’t enjoy it and you might die.
+Can I ride a gravel bike?No, just no. You won’t enjoy it and you might die.
 We’d rather you ride an appropriate bike, enjoy the ride and not die.

 Will there be a feed station?
 Yes, there will be a feed station/support area where the routes of the “20” and the “30” split.